-- Experiential Learning II - where the student will be placed in industry and trained in appropriate instrumental techniques.

-- Chemistry Project II - where the student will undertake a project under the supervision of both a DUT mentor and an appropriately qualified Chemist/Analyst.
+- Experiential Learning I where the student will acquire the needed soft skills for WIL. - Chemistry Project I where the student will be acquainted with research methods/techniques of undertaking literature surveys in preparation for Chemistry Project II in industry. - Community Engagement and Development Module (FGE) where the student will be given an appropriate assignment based on the subject material.
+(This module is independent of the WIL component.) - Experiential Learning II where the student will be placed in industry and trained in appropriate instrumental techniques. - Chemistry Project II where the student will undertake a project under the supervision of both a DUT mentor and an appropriately qualified Chemist/Analyst.
 The project will be based on a topic of relevance to the company and will be done in addition to the normal duties required by the company during the WIL period.
-The student will be required to present his/her findings by means of an oral, poster presentation and a written report at DUT at the end of the 9 month period.
-The report will include at least one instrumental technique that the student has familiarised themselves with previously in Chemistry Project 1.
+The student will be required to present his/her findings by means of an oral presentation and a written report at DUT at the end of the period.
+(Approved by Senate Rules comm.
+14/11/18)

 WIL forms part of and is integral to the exit level outcomes of the Diploma in Analytical Chemistry.
-As highlighted in the CHE WIL Good Practice Guidelines (2010) assessment will occur throughout the WIL period.
-Assessment and evaluation of the WIL component will be performed by university staff, workplace mentors and external examiners.
+As highlighted in the CHE, WIL Good Practice Guidelines (2010) assessment will occur throughout the WIL period.
+Assessment and evaluation of the WIL component will be performed by university staff, workplace supervisors and examiners.
 Logbooks, assignment reports, projects, presentations or any other agreed evidence portfolios will be used to assess and evaluate student learning.